-Erected 1978 by Thirteenth District Masonic Association and The Ohio Historical Society.
-(Marker Number 1-37.)
+Erected 2008 by Hocking County Historical Society, Logan-Holl Foundation, and The Ohio Historical Society.
+(Marker Number 6-37.)

 Location.
-39° 32.4′ N, 82° 24.55′ W. Marker is in Logan, Ohio, in Hocking County.
-Marker is at the intersection of Main Street and Market Street, on the right when traveling west on Main Street.
 Touch for map.
 Marker is in this post office area: Logan OH 43138, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-Hocking County Desert Storm Memorial (within shouting distance of this marker); Hocking County Vietnam Veterans Memorial Hocking County Iraqi Freedom Memorial (within shouting distance of this marker); Hocking County Korean War Memorial (within shouting distance of this marker); Hocking County Civil War Memorial (within shouting distance of this marker); Tessa Sweazy Webb (approx. 0.3 miles away); Nils Louis Christian Kachelmacher (approx. half a mile away); Falls Mill Bridge (approx. 1.2 miles away).
+Hocking County Civil War Memorial (approx. 0.3 miles away); Thomas Worthington (approx. 0.3 miles away); Hocking County Desert Storm Memorial (approx. 0.4 miles away); Hocking County Vietnam Veterans Memorial (approx. 0.4 miles away); Hocking County Iraqi Freedom Memorial (approx. 0.4 miles away); Hocking County Korean War Memorial (approx. 0.4 miles away); Nils Louis Christian Kachelmacher (approx. 0.6 miles away); Falls Mill Bridge (approx. 1½ miles away).
 Touch for a list and map of all markers in Logan.

 Also see . . .

 1. Biographical Sketch of Tessa Sweazy Webb. by Sandrda Cummins.
 It excerpts two short poems by Ms. Webb.
 (Submitted on August 30, 2008.)